patricklx/iot4i-example-demo-app/README.md

 # Flow used

 The flow used in this application can be found in [flow.json](./defaults/flow.json).
-A screenshot of how the flow looks like in node-red editor is shown below:

-# UI generated

-Below is a screenshot of the UI generated: